surbhi18/MoML/README.md

 ## Changes

-I reserve the right to make changes to the syllabus including lecture contents and project due dates.
+I reserve the right to make changes to the syllabus including lecture contents and homework due dates.
 These changes will be announced as early as possible.